dazhengg/Parker/README.md

  The hard part for this App so far is the auto recognition of the location the user parked.
 If the user parked underground or parked in a parking structure, we need to recogize it and ask the user to enter the level they parked.
 We would like our users to test out this feature.

 # Future Plan
-1. Send Notification when no much time remaining
+1. Send Notification when no much time remaining (COMPLETE)
+2. Chat room for user interaction of leavers and parkers.
+In addition we added a real time update of messages being sent.
+(COMPLETE)